ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 Complete template to parameter the ToneX pedal from your computer using MIDI (standard MIDI or MIDI over USB).
 Switch presets, activate / deactivate effects (Reverb, Compressor, NoiseGate, Equalizer, Modulations, Delays), tune effects parameters, save the pedalboard (noise gate, compressos, modulations, delays, reverbs) in one of the 20 presets.

+Also, on MIDI channel 5: load presets 1 to 20 (send on channel 5: CC <preset_number>)

 # Download

 Download and install [TouchOSC from Hexler.net](https://hexler.net/touchosc).